 First-year students will automatically be registered for fall classes.
 Individual class schedules with section assignments (excluding Legal Practice sections) will be available starting in late July.
 Legal Practice sections will be assigned on the first day of Orientation.

 You will have reading assignments for the first class meetings in all of your courses.
-They will be posted here beginning August 1st.
+First Assignments for first year courses will be posted here beginning August 1.

 We have classified RWU Law classes under the following headers.
 One of the following course types will be attached to each course which will allow students to narrow down their search while looking for classes.